quantgirluk/quantgirluk/README.md

 I am currently:

-- 🔭  working as front office quant focusing on Commodities
+- 🔭  working as front office quantitative strategist
 - 🖥 coding in C++ and Python
 - 📚 reading: I am currently reading Mercy Street, Prisoner of Geography, and Capital Ideas.
 - 📺 watching: I just finished the last season of [The Expanse](https://www.imdb.com/title/tt3230854/) and not watching anything at the moment.
 If you have a good tv-series recommendation please let me know!